 Sprawled at the feet of the Sierra Nevada mountains, Granada is an enchanting city where Islamic architecture stands alongside churches, counterculture graffiti, traditional tapas bars and bohemian cafes.
 Of all Granada’s many attractions, the Alhambra is its most famous.
 This Moorish palace, built between the 8th and 15th centuries, sits high atop the Darro Valley and contains some of the best-preserved Islamic art in the world.
 Explore the Albaicín, Granada’s old Arabic quarter that stretches up the hillside opposite the Alhambra and Sacromonte, the city’s Roma quarter nestled in the hillside above Albaicín where residents still live in traditional cave homes carved into the cacti-coated hillside.

 Madrid, Spain’s bustling capital city, is characterised by culture, style, sport and many of Europe’s best bars, clubs and cafés.
 It’s a city that deserves a week or more to explore all its cultural and gastronomic treasures, but even an overnight stay is enough to get a taste of Madrid.
 Madrid’s golden triangle of art museums houses some of the world’s most priceless pieces, while La Latina neighbourhood, one of Madrid’s oldest quarters, proffers plenty of tapas bars and cantinas within its maze of narrow lanes.
+Read more in our best things to do in Madrid blog.
 It’s also worth remembering that Madrid is a great jumping off point for day trips to Toledo, Ávila, Segovia and other scenic spots.
 Read more about day trips from Madrid by train in our blog.

 Ordesa National Park